v3l0c1r4pt0r/imeitool/README.md

 License
 -------

-This software is distributed AS IS on GNU General Public License v3.
+This software is distributed AS IS on GNU Lesser General Public License v3.
 License does not include any TAC databases included.
-They are licensed according to:
+They are licensed according
+to:
 * wikipedia - Creative Commons Attribution-ShareAlike License (
 [source](https://en.wikipedia.org/wiki/Type_Allocation_Code))
 * verified, unverified - Same as whole repository